ADGEfficiency/adgefficiency.github.io/_posts/2022-11-19-typical-year-forecasting-electricity-prices.md

 This post will show why the standard industry approaches to using energy prices for investment decisions in energy projects are hiding massive amounts of error.

+You can find the source code for this work at [adgefficiency/typical-year-forecasting-electricity-prices](https://github.com/ADGEfficiency/typical-year-forecasting-electricity-prices).

 # What is a Typical Year Forecast?